Kisi Ka Bhai Kisi Ki Jaan: Marketing

-The film's title and first look was revealed on 26 August 2022 through an announcement video, coinciding Khan's 34 years in Bollywood.
+The film's title and first look was revealed on 26 August 2022 through an announcement video, coinciding with Khan's 34 years in Bollywood.
 The film's teaser was released on 25 January 2023.
 Subsequently, the teaser was attached to the prints of Pathaan for theatrical screenings.
 In March 2023, when the song "Billi Billi" was unveiled, the hook step, choreographed by Jani Master and performed by Khan and Hegde in the music video, quickly went viral, adding to the song's popularity and becoming a social media sensation.
 Many people have recreated the hook step (signature step) by recording their own dance performances to the song and sharing these videos across social media platforms.
 The official trailer of the film was released on 10 April 2023.
 Trailer launch event was held at a multiplex in Mumbai, where cast and crew were present.

 Release

 Theatrical

 The film was theatrically released on 21 April 2023, coinciding with Eid.
 The film was released in 5700 screens worldwide, which included 4500 screens in India and 1200 screens in overseas market.

 The film was theatrically released in Bangladesh on 25 August 2023 and thus became the second Hindi film to be released in the country.